Short-Term Disability in Texas: 7 Key Benefits You Shouldn’t Ignore

 What qualifies as short-term disability in Texas?

-How long do short-term disability in Texas benefits last?
+How long do short-term disability benefits last?

-Can self-employed individuals get short-term disability in Texas?
+Can self-employed Texans get short-term disability?

 Does short-term disability in Texas cover pregnancy?